 FINRA also aims to ensure that investors have all the information they need to make informed financial decisions and that the information at their fingertips is accurate.

 From this point of view, SROs have an inherent conflict of interest.
-While members have an interest in maintaining public confidence, member firms may hesitate to apply onerous regulations on themselves.
+While members are interested in maintaining public confidence, member firms may hesitate to apply onerous regulations on themselves.
 Checks and balances are imperative to ensure the effective promotion of market integrity.

 FINRA & Technology

-FINRA monitors up to 100 billion market transactions every day, using powerful technology to detect potential abuses.
-Applying a range of data collection techniques, FINRA works to uncover insider trading and any strategies that firms or individuals might use to gain an unfair advantage over investors or other firms.
+FINRA monitors up to 100 billion market transactions daily, using powerful technology to detect potential abuses.
+Applying a range of data collection techniques, FINRA works to uncover insider trading and any strategies firms or individuals might use to gain an unfair advantage over investors or other firms.

 In this regard, FINRA invests in cutting-edge technology and artificial intelligence (AI) to develop complex surveillance systems, process massive volumes of data, and work with advanced software, programs, and hardware to achieve its goals.